emedia-project/texas/README.md

 ## Define table

-With `texas` a Table is defined as an Erlang module.
+With `texas` a table is defined as an Erlang module.
 The name of the table is the name of the module.

 ```erlang
 -module(my_table).